-Other workers who may be susceptible to cold stress include field workers, cold storage workers, and workers who work with refrigerated or frozen foods.
+Other workers susceptible to cold stress include field workers, cold storage workers, and workers who work with refrigerated or frozen foods.

 The hazardous effects of cold on the body may include dehydration, numbness, shivering, frostbite, trench foot, and hypothermia.
 Hazards associated with cold stress are categorized into systemic and local effects.
 Local effects impact the part of the body where the exposure to cold is the greatest.
-Systemic effects impact the whole body.
+Systemic effects affect the whole body.